vsedach/police-brutality/all-locations.md

 ### Tear gas fired at peaceful protest | June 1st

 Tear gas canisters were launched by police at peaceful protesters around Robert E. Lee Monument at approximately 7:35 PM.
+The police chief has said that the officers' actions were "unwarranted" and "outside dept protocols."
+At least one protester has sued the officers involved.

+tags: tear-gas, tear-gas-canister

 id: va-richmond-2